A Guide to the CogAT Test: Examples & Tips

 The score for a pass on the CogAT varies between states and school districts.
 As a very general rule, students scoring in the top 3% to 4% would usually be expected to gain admission into gifted and talented programs.

 Your child stands a better chance of performing at their best if they have taken the time to practice and prepare.
 CogAT sample questions can be found online.

 Practicing will help them to get used to the format of the assessment as well as the types of questions they will need to answer.

-You can find free practice CogAT tests online, or you can pay to access more detailed content that has full sets of CogAT sample questions with answers and explanations.
+You can find free online practice CogAT tests, or you can pay to access more detailed content that has full sets of CogAT sample questions with answers and explanations.

 Physically practicing the paper folding questions using paper and a hole punch/scissors can be beneficial for students as it can help them to think visually on test day.

 Check with your child’s school about how they will be administering the test, as it can be taken online or using a paper and pen format.

 The tests are timed, so it will help your child if they also take their cognitive abilities practice test at home under timed conditions.

 It can be tempting to focus on the parts that we enjoy when learning or studying; however, as this is an exam and it is also timed, it is important that you encourage your child to concentrate on improving their weaker skills.